Renewals - EMS Personnel Certification and Licensure

 Renew online.
 Application processing takes up to four weeks.
 If your application is incomplete, your renewal will be delayed.
 If your application is incomplete or does not include all the required attachments, you will be contacted regarding how to correct the deficiency.
 Contact your local DSHS field office for information regarding specific details about application submission guidelines.

 Find your local DSHS field office address, phone number and staff e-mail addresses.
 You can verify your certification status and expiration date through the Regulatory Services Online Licensing System.

-Change active certification/licensure to inactive.
+- Change active certification/licensure to inactive.
 Your inactive status will be given the same expiration date as your current certification/licensure.
-Submit inactive certification/licensure application and inactive non-refundable administrative fee of $30.
-Inactive status is not allowable for ECAs.
-Inactive status is not allowable if you are within 1 year of your expiration.
 You must renew as inactive.

-Renew active or inactive certification as inactive.
-Submit inactive certification/licensure application, renewal application for EMS personnel, non refundable application fee, as listed on application form, PLUS inactive administrative fee.
-If renewing inactive certification as a current inactive, you do not owe the Inactive Administrative Fee.
+- Renew active or inactive certification as inactive.
 The inactive certification period begins the day after current certification expiration and is effective for four years.